inversewander/LearningSwiftUI/100daysCodeWithChris.md

 This was a straight forward application of what we learned.
 Mostly cut and paste from the L3 project he showed us how to do.

 Question: Is it possible to have the background of the Elements change color if the elements are color names?

+# Day 8 IOS Foundation M2: L4

+## Loops
+* for
+* for-in
+* while
+* repeat-while

+Straight forward application in the challenge.  started by copying the code from the previous challenge and modifying accordingly.

+I need to start an Array extension file on github to make my array manipulations easier.

+# Day 8 iOS Foundation M2:  L5

+## Classes

+* super
+* subclass
+* protocol

+Great little exercise to review classes.
+Good to see the super used in the solution, I  haven't used that much yet in classes that I have made.
+I used a switch which I am getting a better handle on how to use.

+# Day 8 iOS Foundation M2:  L6

+## Structs vs Classes

+### Structs (value type)
+* more lightweight
+* better for read only
+* swiftUI views

+### Classes (reference type)
+* better for read write
+* modifying a single instance

+Start with Struct then use class if needed.

+# Day 8 iOS Foundation M2:  L7 MVVM

+## Model
+* structs and classes that represent data
+   * recipes
+   * Shape of the data

+## View Model
+ * manages state and data user sees
+ * use class
+ * actual data

+## View
+ * UI that the user sees